KhizerRehan/learn-golang/go-with-maximilian/go-learning.md

 ## Interfaces

 - You can define interfaces having methods that can be common can be defined in interfaces
-- Methods define in interface should be implemented individual in files otherw go will complain e.g  X does not implement Y Interface
+- Methods define in interface should be implemented individual in files otherwise go will complain e.g  X does not implement Y Interface

  See e.g interface.go